-For others, allergy season is a year-round event because irritants such as mold, dust, and pet dander don’t stick to a calendar.
+For some, allergy season is a year-round event because irritants such as mold, dust, and pet dander don’t stick to a calendar.
 Neither does air pollution from auto and industrial emissions which taint our indoor air, making it more difficult to breathe.

-And with the novel coronavirus keeping people home more, indoor air quality matters more than ever.
 An air purifier could improve the air quality in your home or office by filtering allergens, bacteria, and other microbes from the air.

 Air Purifier Shopping Tips